openvinotoolkit/openvino/docs/notebooks/pixtral-with-output.rst

 .. parsed-literal::

-    The unusual aspect of this image is the presence of a cat and a dog lying together peacefully inside a cardboard box.
-This is not a common sight, as cats and dogs are often perceived as being natural enemies or at least not inclined to share spaces closely.
-The image portrays a harmonious and playful interaction between the two animals, which challenges typical stereotypes about their relationship.
+    The unusual aspect of this image is that the cat is lying inside a cardboard box, which is not a typical setting for a cat.
+Cats are often known for their affinity for boxes, but it is still considered unusual to see a cat comfortably resting inside a box in a living room setting.
+The cat appears relaxed and content, which adds to the charm of the scene.
+The presence of a sofa in the background further emphasizes the domestic and cozy atmosphere of the image.

 Interactive demo